-If you own a business and operate from a property under a commercial lease, you will have various obligations to your landlord under the terms of your lease.
+If you own a business and operate from a property under a commercial lease, your lease will contain various obligations to your landlord.
 Should you wish to sell the business and assign your interest in the lease to the new owner, it is important to be aware that your liabilities under the lease may still continue after assignment.

 The law on assignment of leases

 Leases granted on or before 31 December 1995 are known as “old tenancies”.
 Where a tenant assigns an old lease to a new tenant (“assignee”), the tenant remains liable for the obligations under the lease.

 The Landlord and Tenant (Covenants) Act 1995 (“the Act”) introduced a new type of tenancy known as a “new tenancy”.
 These are tenancies granted on or after 1 January 1996.

 Where a tenant assigns a new tenancy, he will automatically be released from the lease’s covenants (liabilities and obligations).
 This means that the assignee will have full responsibility when he takes over the lease.

 On first glance, it would therefore appear that the law protects tenants on assignment of the lease.
 This potentially leaves landlords in a position where they have a tenant they didn’t choose (the assignee); with the risk that they may not comply with their obligations under the lease.
 For this reason, s16 of the Act allows landlords to require tenants to enter into an Authorised Guarantee Agreement (AGA) as a condition of the landlord’s consent to assign the lease.

 An AGA is the tenant effectively guaranteeing any future breaches of covenant by the assignee.
 This means that if the assignee fails to pay rent, the landlord can demand payment from the tenant.